tigerbeetle/tigerbeetle/docs/concepts/oltp.md

 Horizontal scaling works poorly for OLTP because most accounts cannot be neatly partitioned between shards.
 Transactions between accounts on different shards become even more complex and slow.
-Row locks on hot accounts even worse when the transactions must execute across shards.
+Row locks on hot accounts are even worse when the transactions must execute across shards.

 Another approach to scaling OLTP systems is to use [MapReduce](https://en.wikipedia.org/wiki/MapReduce) for billing.
 Unfortunately, this makes it